Shwetavinod15/Netflix-Dashboard/README.md

 ## Overview

-This repository hosts the dataset and details related to the Tableau dashboard visualization of Netflix shows and movies.
-The dashboard provides insights into the type, release year, rating, and country distribution of Netflix content, among other metrics.
+This repository contains the dataset and information related to the Tableau dashboard visualization of Netflix shows and movies.
+The dashboard offers insights into various metrics, including the type, release year, rating, and country distribution of Netflix content.

 ## Dashboard